-Amazon may be the king of warehouse automation with 45,000 Amazon (Kiva earlier) Automated Guided Vehicles (AGVs) in its warehouse army, but it is not the only one using autonomous vehicles in warehouse management.
-Today, apart from large scale warehouses, even mid-sized businesses are moving gradually towards driverless vehicles.
+Amazon may be the king of warehouse automation with 45,000 Amazon (Kiva earlier) Automated Guided Vehicles (AGVs) in its warehouse army, but it is not the only company using autonomous vehicles in warehouse management.
+Today, beyond large-scale warehouses, even mid-sized businesses are moving gradually towards driverless vehicles.

 What are AGVs or Driverless Vehicles?

 An AGV, as the industry knows it, is a portable robot that navigates itself through floor markers (stickers), wires, magnets, lasers, or cameras.
 They’ve been around for more than 40 years but in a rudimentary form.

 To begin with, these were used in manufacturing, but of late they have been making themselves very useful in warehouses and distribution centers.
 As warehouse vehicles, their job is to move materials around the facility.

 The Value of Automated Vehicles in the Warehouse

 The modern supply chain is witnessing warehouse automation in the form of various autonomous driving vehicles such as automated stackers, forklifts, pallet trucks, and small rack-carrying robots such as Kiva and Fetch.

 They use machine learning and deep learning to program themselves onto their designated paths and related processes.
 These vehicles are proving to be the safest alternative to material handling by warehouse clerks (for labor-intensive and repetitive tasks).

 UAVs such as drones have also started making appearances on the warehouse and logistics scene, but there are only prototypes as of now from giants such as Amazon.

 MHI View suggests - As AGV technology evolves, even the smallest of warehouses and distribution centers will be able to afford it.